dlt-hub/data_engineering_best_practices/README.md

 # Data infrastructure and operations
-- Test Code Thoroughly: Before deploying, conduct extensive testing to identify and resolve issues early, ensuring the system can handle various scenarios.
+- Before deploying, conduct extensive testing to identify and resolve issues early, ensuring the system can handle various scenarios.
 This contributes to the reliability and performance of the data infrastructure.
-- Integration Testing with Builds: Ensure that builds only proceed to deployment after passing integrated tests, reinforcing the stability of the data infrastructure upon updates or new releases.
+- Ensure that builds only proceed to deployment after passing integrated tests, reinforcing the stability of the data infrastructure upon updates or new releases.
-- Realistic Data Testing: Use anonymized real-world data samples for testing to validate that the infrastructure processes data accurately and efficiently, reflecting actual operational conditions.
+- Use anonymized real-world data samples for testing to validate that the infrastructure processes data accurately and efficiently, reflecting actual operational conditions.
-- Data Handling and Security: Implement secure and efficient data storage, processing, and access mechanisms, ensuring compliance with data protection regulations.
+- Implement secure and efficient data storage, processing, and access mechanisms, ensuring compliance with data protection regulations.
 This includes practices for data ingestion, encryption, and backup strategies.
-- Monitoring and Scalability: Establish robust monitoring to detect and address performance bottlenecks or anomalies in real-time.
+- Establish robust monitoring to detect and address performance bottlenecks or anomalies in real time.
 Ensure the infrastructure is scalable to adapt to varying data volumes and operational demands.

 These categories represent the field of data engineering and should be sufficient to encompass any best practices.
 If you wish to add more, please check our contribution guide and consider keeping the existing structure.